-During fiscal 2016, the members of our Human Resources Committee were Ms. Marshall and Messrs.
-Petrie and Zeglis.
-William L. Armstrong was also a member of the Human Resources Committee during fiscal 2016 until his retirement on May 26, 2016.
+During fiscal 2017, the members of our Human Resources Committee were Ms. Marshall and Messrs.
+Mas, Petrie and Zeglis.
 None of the Committee members has ever been an officer or employee of the Company or any of our subsidiaries and none has an interlocking relationship requiring disclosure under applicable SEC rules.
 Additionally, none of the Committee members had any relationship requiring disclosure by the Company under the SEC's rules requiring disclosure of certain relationships and related-party transactions.